Manuel-Ferraretto/Manuel-Ferraretto/README.md

 ## About me
   - I'm doing a degree in Information System Engineering.
   - Currently embarking on personal projects regarding web development to put my knowledge into practice and to learn new technologies or coding best practices.
+  - Stuyding technologies and practices within DevOps domain including CI/CD, Acceptance Tests, Docker, Kubernetes, Cloud Platforms.
   - Also, interested in artificial intelligence and data mining.